 Integration with accounting software QuickBooks (Desktop and Online)

-QuickBooks is probably the most popular accounting software in the world for small businesses.
-Thanks to the integration with QuickBooks, you can now export all your sales and your customer data from Bookeo straight into QuickBooks.
+You can integrate Bookeo with QuickBooks, and export all your sales and your customer data from Bookeo straight into QuickBooks.

 1. Go to Settings>Integrations